Samy Molcho: Biography

-Samy Molcho, born 1936 in Tel Aviv, has added purely psychological and dramatic elements to the art of mime.
-As a delegate in the frame of cultural exchange, he successfully represented Austria in many countries.
-Since 1978 he has been married to Haya Heinrich.
+Samy Molcho, born in 1936 in Tel Aviv, has added purely psychological and dramatic elements to the art of mime.
+As a delegate in a cultural exchange, he successfully represented Austria in many countries.
+Since 1978, he has been married to Haya Heinrich.
 He has four sons, Nuriel, Elior, Ilan and Nadiv.
-Since 1980 Samy Molcho has been teaching at the International Summer Academy for Mime and well as the techniques of mime in Israel.
-He graduated from an actor's school as well as from a seminar for directors and drama and was – from 1952 – dancer at the Jerusalem Dance Theatre of Rina Nikowa.
-From 1956 he was solo dancer for modern dance in Tel Aviv.
+Since 1980, Samy Molcho has been teaching at the International Summer Academy for Mime, as well as the techniques of mime in Israel.
+He graduated from an actor's school as well as from a seminar for directors and drama, and was, from 1952, a dancer at the Jerusalem Dance Theatre of Rina Nikowa.
+From 1956, he was a solo dancer for modern dance in Tel Aviv.